 Increasingly though, employees who smoke became a minority in many workplaces.
 Employers tired of enforcing policies about how far from an entryway employees could smoke.
-And, state and local legislators decided employees and customers had the right to clean air and smoke free businesses.
+And, state and local legislators decided employees and customers had the right to clean air and smoke-free businesses.

-For example, Michigan residents and visitors became protected from exposure to second hand tobacco smoke in all restaurants, bars and businesses (including hotels and motels), due to Public Act 188 of 2009, Michigan's Smoke-Free Air Law.
+For example, Michigan residents and visitors became protected from exposure to second-hand tobacco smoke in all restaurants, bars, and businesses (including hotels and motels), due to Public Act 188 of 2009, Michigan's Smoke-Free Air Law.

 Know and understand your state and local laws when you determine your smoking policy and whether or where employees are allowed to smoke.

-This is my policy recommendation.
+This is our policy recommendation.

 Smoke Free Workplace Policy

-To protect and enhance our indoor air quality and to contribute to the health and well-being of all employees, the (Company Name) shall be entirely smoke free effective (date).
+To protect and enhance our indoor air quality and to contribute to the health and well-being of all employees, the (Company Name) shall be entirely smoke-free effective (date).
 Additionally, effective (date), the use of all tobacco and smoking products, including chewing tobacco and electronic cigarettes (E-cigarettes), is banned from the (Company) workplace, except as designated in this policy.

 Smoking is prohibited in all of the enclosed areas within the (Company) work sites, without exception.
-This includes common work areas, the manufacturing facilities, classrooms, conference and meeting rooms, private offices, hallways, the lunchrooms, stairs, restrooms, employer owned or leased vehicles, and all other enclosed facilities.
+This includes common work areas, the manufacturing facilities, classrooms, conference and meeting rooms, private offices, hallways, the lunchrooms, stairs, restrooms, employer-owned or leased vehicles, and all other enclosed facilities.

 The only designated smoking area in (Company) is outdoors, on the far west end of the building, within the fenced-in area.
-No one may smoke along any path way or walk way leading to or from the designated smoking area, nor may employees smoke at the picnic tables nor outdoors in any of the grassy areas or the parking lots.
+No one may smoke along any pathway or walkway leading to or from the designated smoking area, nor may employees smoke at the picnic tables nor outdoors in any of the grassy areas or the parking lots.